Containing Strawberry Freshness

 Strawberries do not ripen after picking so putting them in the refrigerator does not slow the ripening.
 It does, however, slow the progression of mold growth on or between the berries if they will not be used for eating or cooking shortly after picking.
 If they will be used or eaten after picking, they will not deteriorate sitting on a counter for a couple of hours at room temperature.
 Cold temperatures suppress the flavor of the berries so they will taste sweeter if you let them come to room temperature before eating.

-The optimum storage temperature for strawberries is 32⁰ to 36⁰F with humidity at 90 to 95 percent.
+Strawberries: Safe Methods to Store, Preserve, and Enjoy explains that the optimum storage conditions for strawberries is 32⁰ to 36⁰F with humidity at 90 to 95 percent.
 Therefore, the refrigerator fruit crisper drawer is the best place to keep them.
-Purchased berries can be stored in the plastic clamshell containers they are usually sold in.
-However, the containers should be opened and the berries checked for any that are crushed or spoiling and removed before refrigerating.
-For fresh picked berries, consider placing them in layers between paper towels in a covered container.
-The purpose of the paper towels is to soak up excess moisture from the strawberries and to allow air circulation between the berries.
-I’ve had very good luck storing my freshly picked strawberries in clamshell containers that I’ve saved from purchased berries.
-Stored properly under optimum conditions, fresh strawberries should last 7 days but their shelf life also depends on how ripe the berries were when purchased or picked.
+Other suggestions include storing the strawberries in the plastic clamshell containers they are usually sold in.
+However, before refrigerating, the containers should be opened and the berries checked for any crushed or spoiled ones and removed.
+Fresh picked berries may do better if they are placed in layers between paper towels in a covered container.
+The paper towels help to soak up excess moisture from the strawberries and to allow air circulation between the berries.
+Stored properly under optimum conditions, fresh strawberries should last 7 days; however, shelf life depends on how ripe the berries are when purchased or picked.

 Berries that have been cut or sliced should be covered and refrigerated if they are not eaten or used within 2 hours of preparation.
 [3]